eriklupander/bosparser/README.md

 Information included in the debriefings includes general mission information, number of kills, planes shot down and individual bullet hits on aircraft,

+bosparser is licensed under The MIT License and by using this software you agree to the licensing terms of the MIT License (see LICENSE file)

 == Prerequisites ==